ReVanced-Extended-Community/Community-Guides/youtube/guide-for-beginners-lemmy.md

 * This guide is for non-rooted devices.

 * This guide will use the RVX Manager patching method.
-Check the [documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation) for info on the other patching methods.
+Check the [documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation) for other patching methods.

 ___